Supervised injecting facilities

 Evidence from both Australia and overseas (listed below) indicates that SIFs are an effective way of reducing some of the harms associated with injecting drug use, including:

-Evaluations of the Sydney MSIC have found that in 2011 it had:
+Evaluations of the Sydney MSIC have found that up until May 2015 it had:

 In early 2013, the Drug Policy Modelling Program (DPMP), at the University of New South Wales, published: